jinghuazhao/Caprion/README.md

 1. Web site.
 This is from `/site` as above.
 2. SRCF.
 The mirror is within the following subdirectory: `/srcf`.
 3. Colocalisation.
 See /json/coloc.html.
-Somehow hg19 is less LD-informative LD than hg38.
+Chromosomal positions are in hg19.
 4. Isotopes associated with >1 proteins, /dup/json/dup.htm

 To facilitate navigation, an `index.html` is created in place, so `python3 -m http.server 8000 &` is started from `/rds/project/rds-zuZwCZMsS0w/Caprion_proteomics/analysis`.